alanmitchell/mini-monitor/docs/source/software.rst

    documentation of the `WvDial program <https://linux.die.net/man/1/wvdial>`_ for further information.

-There is a now a GUI-based setup utility available that can easily configure Internet access and a few other key settings.
-This utility is found in the root directory on the SD card, and can be run from the Windows PC or the Mac PC that created the card.
-The file name of the utility is ``settings_editor_win.exe`` for use on a Windows PC, and ``settings_editor_mac`` for use on a Mac PC.

 If you need to set up a static IP address for the Raspberry Pi, the ``pi_logger/dhcpcd.conf`` is available for that purpose.
 See